Trolleymusic/codeship-restart-lambda/README.md

 # codeship-restart-lambda

-Restart the last build of a Codeship project using Lambda
+Restart the last build of a Codeship project using Lambda - _1.0.0 now only works with Codeship API version 2 - use version 0.1.0 for version 1_

 ### Installation: